7 Graphs

 • adjacency matrix.

-Although both representations are equivalent, different graph algorithms prefer to tak one over the other as input due to convenience and efficiently.
+Although both representations are equivalent, different graph algorithms prefer to take one over the other as input due to convenience and efficiently.
 Also, the preference is sometimes dictated by how sparse the graph is.

 Adjacency Matrix

-The adjacency-matrix representation of a graph assumes that the vertices are numbered 1, 2,\ldots, |V| is some arbitrary manner.
+The adjacency-matrix representation of a graph assumes that the vertices are numbered 1, 2,\ldots, |V| in some arbitrary manner.
 Then the adjacency matrix of G is |V|\times|V| matrix A=(a_{ij}) such that a_{ij}=\begin{cases} 1 &\text{ if }(i,j)\in E, \\ 0 &\text{ otherwise } \end{cases}

 Memory